ksachin123/ai_research_draft_generator/docs/06_functional_requirements.md

 - System displays estimated completion time
 - System handles multiple concurrent refresh requests (max 3)
 - System provides detailed status updates and error handling
+- After refresh is successfully completed, the system should properly display total number of documents processed on the main dashboard as well as company-specific dashboard with company-specific documents count

 **Priority**: Must Have